GilTRipper/create-rn-app/template/SETUP.md

 # Setup Instructions

-After creating your project with `create-react-native-app`, follow these steps to complete the setup:
+After creating your project with `create-rn-app`, follow these steps to complete the setup:

 ## 1. Firebase Setup